odow/StochOptFormat/README.md

 `node::String` and `support::Object`. `node` is the name of the node to visit, and `support` is the realization of the random variable at that node.
-Note that `support` may be an _out-of-sample_ realization, that is, one which is not contained in the corresponding `noise_terms` field of the node.
+Note that `support` may be an _out-of-sample_ realization, that is, one which is not contained in the corresponding `realizations` field of the node.
 Testing a policy is a larger topic, so we expand on it in the section [Evaluating the policy](#evaluating-the-policy).